OpenPoiesis/poietic-core/Sources/PoieticCore/Documentation.docc/Graphs.md

 # Graph

-Graphs are views that comprise of nodes and edges – connections between nodes.
+Graphs are views that consist of nodes and edges – connections between nodes.

 ## Topics